palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 are storing.
 This will work the same as a compare and swap check.
 This version is more scalable because you only have to check the most recent successful commit and not all commits after your start time.
-The downside if you don't get true read/write exclusion, you basically just get CAS semantics.
+The downside is you don't get true read/write exclusion, you basically just get CAS semantics.
 This isn't a big deal because using a counter is the most common way to use this type of exclusion anyway.